smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 + The [function signature](#function-signature), or the encoding of the function, you want to call
 + The [encodedCronSpec](#encodedcronspec) encoding of your specified time interval.

-Please see the [Encodings](#encodings) section below to get the [function signature](#function-signature) and the [encodedCronSpec](#encodedcronspec) for your job.
+Refer to the [Encodings](#encodings) section below to retrieve the [function signature](#function-signature) and the [encodedCronSpec](#encodedcronspec) for your job.

-We will now paste, minus <> brackets,
 ```json
 <your target address>, <your function specification>, <your encodedCronSpec>
 ```
-into the into the createCronJobFromEncodedSpec function in Remix and execute it.
-Once executed, you can call the getActiveCronJobIDs to see if your job has been registered.
-You can execute the getCronJob function to see the details of your job played back.
-You can add multiple jobs on this contract in this fashion, and also use the other functions in your Job Scheduler to delete jobs or pause and unpause the Scheduler.

-You still have to register your Job Scheduler with the Chainlink Keepers service to have it monitored and executed.
+Replace the values and paste the snippet above into the `createCronJobFromEncodedSpec` function in Remix and execute the function.
+Once executed, you can call the `getActiveCronJobIDs` to see if your job has been registered.
+You can execute the `getCronJob` function to view the details of your job played back.
+You can add multiple jobs on this contract in this fashion, and also use the other in your Job Scheduler to delete jobs or pause and unpause the Scheduler.
+However, you must register your Job Scheduler with the Chainlink Keepers network for it to be monitored and executed.

 ## Setting up Chainlink Keepers

 Since our deployed contract is already [Keeper-compatible](../compatible-contracts), we can immediately register it with Keepers following these [steps](../register-upkeep).
 Be sure to provide the address of your Job Scheduler contract in **Upkeep address**.
-For Gas limit you should specify the upper limit of Gas your target function will use.
+For gas limits, you should specify the upper limit of gas your target function will use.

+> ❗️ Gas Limits
+>
+> The `KeeperRegistry` enforces a cap for gas used both on-chain and off-chain.
+See the [Keepers Network Overview](../overview/) for details.
+The caps are configurable and might change based on user feedback.
+Be sure that you understand these limits if your use case requires a large amount of gas.

 Once you have registered your contract, you can view your Upkeep.
 The *Upkeep History* will display **Perform Upkeep** for all registered jobs on your Job Scheduler contract.
 To ensure Chainlink Keepers monitors your Job Scheduler, please ensure you fund your Upkeep.